DingXiaoH/RepVGG/README.md

 deploy_model.load_state_dict(torch.load('RepVGG-A0-deploy.pth'))
 # do whatever you want with deploy_model
 ```
-If you use RepVGG as a component of another model, it will be more convenient to use **whole_model_convert in repvgg.py** for the conversion.
-Please refer to FAQs for more details.
+If you use RepVGG as a component of another model, the conversion is as simple as calling **switch_to_deploy** of every RepVGG block.

 # FAQs